 What is a Cryptanalyst?

-Cryptanalysis involves the decryption of a cipher text into plain text.
-It is generally done in order to transmit a message over insecure channels.
+That's the work of a cryptanalyst!
+A cryptanalyst develops mathematical methods and codes that protect data from computer hackers.
+This involves the decryption of a cipher text into plain text in order to transmit a message over insecure channels.

-A cryptanalyst is someone who must understand how to decipher secret codes and write codes that cannot be cracked by hackers.
-They assess and decode secret messages and coding systems for government agencies, police agencies, and the military.
-These individuals also protect the privacy of organizations by supervising the online security of data systems.
+A cryptanalyst understands how to decipher secret codes and write codes that cannot be cracked by hackers.
+These individuals protect the privacy of organizations by supervising the online security of data systems.
+They also assess and decode secret messages and coding systems for government agencies, police agencies, and the military.

 A. Cryptography is the science and art of designing algorithms for secret communication